77ripdrive/Cypress_TAU/README.md

 Simple test project with Cypress.

+ Required: NodeJS

+# To run simple examples

+* `npm install`
+* `npx cypress run --spec the-test-file`

-# To use cypress with CLI
+# To work with a project from scratch

 * `npx cypress install --force`   flag '-- force' will help resolve the issue if the standard installation was unsuccessful
 * `npx cypress open`